yifanc96/NonLinPDEs-GPsolver/README.md

 - [JAX](https://github.com/google/jax) is used for automatic differentiation and vectorization of the constriction of Gram matrices, and the Gauss-Newton iteration.
 It can be avoid if the users supplement the derivatives manually.
 - Note: Codes may plot some figures along with its execution.
 Please make sure *latex* is supported in the machine environment, otherwise you may need to change the plot configuration in the code manually.
 - Note: the algorithm in the paper https://arxiv.org/abs/2103.12959 can be optimized further to greatly improve the efficiency.
 Please follow up with our recent progress.
-- The repo https://github.com/yifanc96/PDEs-GP-KoleskySolver presents a near linear complexity algorithm for the GP-PDE solver
+- The current code in this repo uses autodifferentiation and works with dense kernel matrices that can be costly when you use more than 10k collocation points.
+The repo https://github.com/yifanc96/PDEs-GP-KoleskySolver presents a near linear complexity algorithm for the GP-PDE solver that scale the computation up
 - The repo https://github.com/yifanc96/GaussianProcessPDEs.jl presents simple demonstrations of other applications of this methodology
+- The folder `notebook` contains demonstration codes in the Jupyter notebook style, which can be easier to parse and further modify

 ### For demonstration of use in solving PDEs and inverse problems covered in the paper
 run the following in your terminal